hackingdotnet/stringmutator/README.md

-# stringmutator
+# String Mutator
-A C# String Extension Library targeting the .Net Core
+A C# String Extension Library for the .Net Standard